aakashdahake/Crypto-Tracker/README.md

 ::Note::

---> If you want to create an alert for multiple cryptos, you need to start multiple instances of this application.
+--> No malware or virus, just a tool written using Powershell Form and powershell language --> If you want to create an alert for multiple cryptos, you need to start multiple instances of this application.
 --> One tracker window will only monitor one crypto at a time.
+--> Only works on Windows (Tested on Windows 10)

 ::Screenshots::